PunchThrough/bean-docs/src/projects/gamepad.md

 * **Lines 30-37:** An array of the HID messages sent from the Bean+.
 HID messages can be either `chars` or `modifierKey`s.
 The full list of valid HID keys can be found in the [Bean's HID library](https://github.com/PunchThrough/bean-arduino-core/blob/master/hardware/bean/avr/cores/bean/BeanHID.h).
 These values can be modified to have the Bean+ output different values when the buttons are pressed.
 * **Lines 39-57:** Initialize the Bean HID profile and all of the pins associated with the gamepad.
 * **Lines 61-79:** Check each button sequentially to see if the pin has changed from high to low, or vice versa, and send the appropriate HID message accordingly.

+## Using the Gamepad

+{{{img_rel this 'gamepad-transparency.png' 'Bean+ Gamepad' '100%'}}}

+Now that your Bean+ is programmed and you have the gamepad shield attached, disconnect your Bean+ from Bean Loader and connect it to your computer through the normal Bluetooth menu.
+If you have issues connecting your Bean+ through the Bluetooth settings, ensure all other Bluetooth devices are disconnected.

+{{{img_rel this 'gamepad-bluetooth-connected.png' 'connect Bean+ in Bluetooth settings menu' '100%'}}}

+After the gamepad is set up, it will essentially work like a keyboard through the HID profile; when you press the `B` button on the gamepad, it will be as if the 'B' key on your keyboard is being pressed.
+You can map each button to different HID messages, such as other keyboard buttons, media controls, or even mouse movement.

+To learn more about how HID works on the Bean and Bean+, check out [our guide on HID]({{relativeRoot}}guides/features/hid).
+For issues and troubleshooting, check out the [BeanTalk forums](http://beantalk.punchthrough.com/).